pearcej/complex/_sources/Self-organizedCriticality/Fractals.rst

 :ref:`Figure 9.5 <box_count>` shows the results.
 On a log-log scale, the cell counts form nearly straight lines, which indicates that we are measuring fractal dimension over a valid range of box sizes.

-To estimate the slopes of these lines, we can use the SciPy function ``linregress``, which fits a line to the data by linear regression (see http://thinkcomplex.com/regress).
+To estimate the slopes of these lines, we can use the SciPy function ``linregress``, which fits a line to the data by linear regression.

 ::